Sabaparween786/Sabaparween786/me.md

-- 👋 Hi, I’m @Sabaparween786
+- 👋 Hi, I’m Saba Parween.
-- 👀 I’m interested in Web Devlopment
+- 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning to create python script codes.
-- 💞️ I’m looking to collaborate on css programs
+- 💞️ I’m looking to collaborate on Frontend web development.
-- 📫 How to reach me - parweensaba167@gmail.com
+- 📫 How to reach me - parweensaba167@gmail.com.

 <!---
 Sabaparween786/Sabaparween786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.